kvasdopil/ui-gen/README.md

   - Callbacks to include user ID, name, email, and image in session
 - **User Identification**: Uses email hash (SHA-256) as userId for privacy
   - Email is hashed before storing in database
-  - Each user automatically gets a default workspace
 - **Workspace Management**: `src/lib/auth.ts`
   - `getAuthenticatedUser()` - Gets authenticated user from session
+  - `getWorkspaceById()` - Gets a specific workspace by ID and verifies ownership
-  - `getOrCreateWorkspace()` - Auto-creates workspace if user doesn't have one
+  - `getOrCreateWorkspace()` - Gets the default workspace (throws error if it doesn't exist, no auto-creation)
+- **Workspace Routes**:
+  - `/files` - Workspace selection page showing all user workspaces in a grid (page title: "Workspaces - UI Generator")
+  - `/ws/:id` - Individual workspace page with viewport and screens (page title: "{workspace name} - UI Generator")
+  - `/` - Redirects to `/files` for workspace selection
 - **UserAvatar Component**: `src/components/UserAvatar.tsx`
   - Fixed position in top-right corner (not affected by viewport transforms)
   - Shows default icon when not authenticated